 Mechanism of failure

-Not following the algorithms that define cryptographic implementations exactly can lead to weak encryption.
+Failure to follow the algorithms that define cryptographic implementations exactly leads to weak encryption.
 This can be the result of many factors such as a programmer missing a required cryptographic step or using weak randomization algorithms.

 Avoiding the vulnerability or mitigating its effects